10 Best Web Analytics Tools in 2026 (Tested and Compared)

 What sets Pirsch apart is the developer experience.
 A well-documented REST API, SDKs for popular languages, and a Google Analytics importer make migration straightforward.
 If you want to build custom analytics dashboards or integrate analytics data into your own tools, Pirsch is built for that workflow.

-8. Mixpanel — Best for Conversion Funnel Analysis
+8. Mixpanel: Best for Conversion Funnel Analysis

 Best for: Growth and marketing teams focused on conversion funnels and retention.
+Pricing: Free up to 1M events/month.
+Growth is usage-based from $0.28 per 1,000 events above 1M.
+Privacy: SOC 2 certified.
+GDPR compliant.

 Mixpanel is not a website traffic analytics tool.
 It won’t replace GA4 for bounce rates and landing page reports.
 It’s built for tracking specific user actions (signed up, completed onboarding, made a purchase) and understanding the paths between them.
 For products where conversion optimization matters more than raw traffic numbers, Mixpanel is worth a serious look.

-9. Simple Analytics — Easiest Zero-Config Analytics
+9. Simple Analytics: Easiest Zero-Config Analytics

 Simple Analytics does exactly what the name suggests.
 One script tag, nothing to configure, no events to set up, no complex reports to learn.
 It’s cookieless, GDPR compliant, and provides a clean dashboard with the metrics most site owners actually check.